hsherwoodcoombs/Machine-Learning/projects/smartcab/smartcab.md

 ## Introduction
 The smartcab problem poses a goal for which the agent should learn an optimal policy in navigating the road grid while obeying traffic rules, avoiding accidents, and reaching a passengers destination in the allotted time.
 The implementation of the policy will be based on the rewards and penalties the agent receives from the actions it takes.

+### Markov Decision Processes (MDPs)

+The MDP can be treated as a 5-tuple, where:
+- S is the set of states
+- A is the set of actions
+- P returns the state of transition probabilities

+The state space of the search problem is defined the agents environment and the agents own parameter locations.
+The upper bound on the state space for the original 6x8 grid can be represented by

+We can treat the the smartcab environment as **stochastic** or **deterministic** because the environment does posses some inherent randomness and actions do not always produce the same result.
+For these reasons, I believe the environment is more stochastic than deterministic.
+That parameter values that are *not* predictable are traffic lights and traffic (locations of other agents).
+This *stochastic* environment is more complex and requires more learning.
+With many states and a stochastic environment, a good model can be difficult to produce without training a the learner itself.
+That is, to return non-deterministic transition probabilities, state-action pairs must be learned.

+The environment can also be described as **partially observable**, as opposed to fully observable.
+The cab needs to apply the unpredictable nature of what it encounters (storing it to memory) to make good optimal decisions in addition to what it senses; the optimal decision can benefit by information it acquired from the past.
+An example could be the case of a collision.
+If a cab observed long lights on a certain road.
+Knowing this could be applied to make the best decision.
+(This could be somewhat preconcerted in the smartcab model but would apply to a more realistic one.)

+We can also describe the environment as **benign**.
+In the model there are is no ulterior motive (like in the prisoners dilemma) or even with real cab drivers who fight for passengers.

+The state space of our model **discrete** when a deadline is enforced.
+Because the smartcab is limited to a finite number of actions it can take before a trial is aborted it acts in a discrete environment.
+It can be noted that in a more realistic model, the state space would more likely be **continuous**.

+We can therefor sum up the smartcab model with the attributes:
+**Partially observable, stochastic, discrete, multi agent, benign **

+A continuous state space iUsing reinforcement learning and  implementing a Markov decision process, an optimal reward function can be maximized through iteration.

+The MDP for the smartcab is s

 The smartcab receives a  positive reward
 • For each successfully completed trip

 • A smaller reward for each action it executes successfully that obeys traffic rules

 The smartcab recieves a negative reward
 • For any incorrect action

 • A larger penalty for any action that violates traffic rules or causes an accident with another vehicle

 ## Observe what you see with the agent's behavior as it takes random actions.
 Does the smartcab eventually make it to the destination?
 Are there any other interesting observations to note?